Planning a Road Trip in the Baltics: Lithuania, Latvia and Estonia

 This little town is located on the Curonian Spit, a land mass half owned by Lithuania and half by Russia.
-You can take a ferry across from the cute little town of Klaipeda.
+To get to Nida you can take a car ferry across from the cute little town of Klaipeda.
 Nida is a small town with a few restaurants and a nice waterfront walking path.
-But the main attraction are the sand dunes which make a fun walk and provide great view.
+But the main attraction are the sand dunes which make a fun walk and provide great views.
 We got as far as the Russian border (a huge metal fence) and turned back.
 There are also beautiful beaches all around the spit and lots of forests to hike through.

-I completely fell in love with Latvia's capital city and could have spent a lot longer there (we ended stopping there in both directions on our trip).
+I completely fell in love with Latvia's capital city and could have spent a lot longer there (we ended up stopping there in both directions on our trip).
 Beautiful and historic in the centre, quirky and alternative in the suburbs with residual influences from the Soviet era.
+Exploring the industrial side of Riga is just as interesting as the old town.
 We loved exploring the second-hand shops, cafes, old town and busy market housed in reused zeppelin hangars.